jsbangsund/low-bias-quenching/README.md

-# oled-quenching-stability
+# Low-bias exciton quenching
-Analyzing changes in bimolecular quenching and efficiency roll-off during degradation of OLEDs.
+Analyzing photoluminescence quenching in OLEDs operated at low biases.

 This repository will include data and code supporting a forthcoming publication.